doocs/leetcode/solution/2900-2999/2922.Market Analysis III/README_EN.md

 | join_date      | date    |
 | favorite_brand | varchar |
 +----------------+---------+
-seller_id is the primary key for this table.
+seller_id is column of unique values for this table.
 This table contains seller id, join date, and favorite brand of sellers.
 </pre>